 Understanding Workplace Violence in the Healthcare Sector

-In a previous post, we identified four categories of workplace violence, which also apply to the healthcare sector.
+In a previous post, we identified four categories of violence in the workplace, which also apply to the healthcare sector.
 However, healthcare workers experience workplace violence at a higher rate than other professions, and they encounter unique expressions of violence that make identifying, reporting, and preventing instances especially important.

 Workplace violence includes both physical and psychologically harming employees through assault, verbal aggression, and, at times, reckless care of infectious diseases.